 26. Go window shopping for yourself.

 27. Exercise in a new way.
-Take a swim or try a palates class or dvd.
+Take a swim or try a palates class.

 28. Visit a museum.
 Take time to consider each exhibit.